 - Illegal weapons of any kind are not allowed.

 - Prop weapons used as part of the costume are allowed with restrictions.
 You are expected to act responsibly with your weapon.
-If you decide to carry a weapon, by signing your registration form, you accept any legal and financial responsibility for damage your weapon may cause to persons or property.
+If you decide to carry a weapon, by attending you accept any legal and financial responsibility for damage your weapon may cause to persons or property.

 - Entries with electric power requirements need to be self-contained.
 There will be no access to electrical outlets on stage.